ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 start()
 ```

 Next you will create the server middleware used to send the email.
-First create an `api` directory in the root of your project, then add a file called `hook.js` inside.
-At the top of the file begin by importing client from the [@sendgrid/mail](https://github.com/sendgrid/sendgrid-nodejs/tree/master/packages/client) package installed previously.
+First create an `api` directory at the root of your project, then add a file called `hook.js` inside.
+At the top of the file, begin by importing the client from the [@sendgrid/mail](https://github.com/sendgrid/sendgrid-nodejs/tree/master/packages/client) package installed previously.
 Then export a default function with the following parameters, `req`: request, `res`: response, and `next`.
-First will set the api key using a method on the imported client object.
+First we'll set the api key using a method on the imported client object.
 Then you will listen for a post request and push the streamed into an array, once the request has ended you will use JSON.parse to parse the array of data.
 From there you will be able to grab the customers email, first name, reference number, and also the merchant's email.
 The last necessary variable is `msg`, this object will contain the necessary properties required to send an email through SendGrid; `to:`: Email recipient/customer, `from`: You, `subject`: Subject of the email. `text`: The message you'd like to send in the body of the email.
 You then will then use the `send()` method on the client object and pass it the `msg` variable to send your customer an email when they place their order successfully.

 ```ts
 // api/hook.js

 import client from '@sendgrid/mail';

 export default function(req, res, next) {